-The Seller’s Property Disclosure Statement (SPDS) is a document that is designed to protect the Seller and educate you, the Buyer.
+The Seller’s Property Disclosure Statement (SPDS) is a document that is designed to protect the seller and educate the buyer.

 As a potential home buyer, you need to read the SPDS carefully.
 You don’t want to move in and discover there is a leak in the roof that was disclosed to you in writing during your due diligence period, but you just didn’t bother to read it.